Jacob-Rodie/osTicket-help-desk-lab/01-installation.md

 ![Control Panel Programs](images/installation/01-control-panel-programs.png)

-Under **Internet Information Services**, I expanded:
+Inside IIS, I enabled:

-**World Wide Web Services → Application Development Features**
+**World Wide Web Services → Application Development Features → CGI**

-I then enabled **CGI**, which allows IIS to process PHP through FastCGI.

 ![Enable IIS and CGI](images/installation/02-enable-iis-cgi.png)

-After applying the changes, Windows installed the required IIS components.
+CGI is important here because PHP is handled through FastCGI in IIS.
+Without that application-development feature enabled, IIS would not be able to process the PHP application correctly.

 ---

-## 3. Install PHP Manager for IIS
+## Adding the PHP Components

-I installed **PHP Manager for IIS** so that PHP could be registered and managed through IIS Manager.
+I installed **PHP Manager for IIS** so I could register and manage the PHP runtime directly from IIS Manager.

 ![PHP Manager installed](images/installation/03-php-manager-installed.png)

-PHP Manager was later used to register the PHP executable and manage PHP extensions required by osTicket.

----

-## 4. Install the IIS URL Rewrite Module

-Next, I installed the **IIS URL Rewrite Module** included with the lab installation files.
+I also installed the **IIS URL Rewrite Module**.

 ![IIS URL Rewrite installed](images/installation/04-iis-url-rewrite-installed.png)

-The installer completed successfully and added the URL Rewrite feature to IIS.

----

-## 5. Install the Visual C++ Redistributable

-I installed the **Microsoft Visual C++ Redistributable (x86)** included with the lab files.

-This runtime is required by the PHP build being used in the environment.
+The PHP build supplied with the lab also required the Microsoft Visual C++ runtime, so I installed the included **Visual C++ Redistributable (x86)**.

 ![Visual C++ Redistributable installed](images/installation/05-vc-redist-installed.png)

----

-## 6. Prepare PHP

-I created the following directory:
+I then created:

 `C:\PHP`

-I then extracted the **PHP 7.3.8** files provided with the lab into this folder.

-This placed the PHP executable and supporting files in a consistent location for IIS.
+and extracted PHP 7.3.8 into that directory.

 ![PHP files extracted](images/installation/06-php-files-extracted.png)

+Using a dedicated `C:\PHP` directory made it easy to point IIS directly to the PHP executable later.

 ---

-## 7. Install and Configure MySQL
+## Setting Up the Database Server

-osTicket requires a database to store application data such as tickets, users, settings, departments, and other help desk information.
+osTicket needs a database for its application data, including tickets, users, departments, configuration settings, and other help desk information.

-I installed **MySQL Server 5.5.62** using the Typical installation option.
+I installed **MySQL Server 5.5.62** using the Typical setup.

 ![MySQL Server installed](images/installation/07-mysql-server-installed.png)

-After installation, I launched the MySQL Instance Configuration Wizard and used the **Standard Configuration** option.
+After installation, I ran the MySQL configuration wizard using the Standard Configuration.

-Once configuration completed, I verified that:
+The final screen confirmed that:

-- The MySQL configuration file was created
+- The configuration file was created
 - The MySQL Windows service was installed
-- The MySQL service started successfully
+- The service started successfully
-- The security settings were applied
+- Security settings were applied

 ![MySQL Server configured](images/installation/08-mysql-server-configured.png)

+At this point, the database server itself was running, but osTicket still needed its own database.

 ---

-## 8. Register PHP with IIS
+## Connecting PHP to IIS

-After PHP was extracted, I opened **PHP Manager** from IIS Manager.
+With PHP extracted, I returned to IIS and opened **PHP Manager**.

-I selected **Register new PHP version** and browsed to:
+I registered:

 `C:\PHP\php-cgi.exe`

 ![Select PHP CGI executable](images/installation/09-select-php-cgi.png)

-After registering the executable, PHP Manager confirmed that IIS recognized:
+After registration, PHP Manager showed that IIS recognized PHP 7.3.8 and its configuration.

-- PHP version 7.3.8
-- `C:\PHP\php-cgi.exe`
-- The PHP configuration file
-- The installed PHP extensions

 ![PHP registered in IIS](images/installation/10-php-registered-in-iis.png)

-At this point, IIS was able to process PHP applications.
+This was an important checkpoint because IIS could now process PHP instead of only serving static web content.

 ---

-## 9. Add osTicket to the IIS Web Root
+## Placing osTicket in the IIS Web Root

-I extracted the **osTicket v1.15.8** installation package.
+Next, I extracted the osTicket v1.15.8 package.

-The extracted package contained an `upload` directory containing the osTicket application files.

-I moved the `upload` directory into the IIS web root:
+The application files were inside a folder named `upload`.

+I moved that folder into:

 `C:\inetpub\wwwroot`

 ![Move osTicket to IIS web root](images/installation/11-move-osticket-to-webroot.png)

-I then renamed the folder from:
+I then renamed `upload` to:

-`upload`

-to:

 `osTicket`

-The final application path was:
+which gave me the final path:

 `C:\inetpub\wwwroot\osTicket`

 ![osTicket folder in IIS web root](images/installation/12-osticket-webroot.png)

+`C:\inetpub\wwwroot` is the default IIS web root, so placing the application there allowed IIS to serve osTicket through the browser.

 ---

-## 10. Reload IIS
+## Reloading IIS

-After placing the osTicket application inside the IIS web root, I reloaded IIS so the server would recognize the application and updated configuration.
+After adding the application files, I restarted IIS so the web server would reload the environment.

-I first stopped the IIS server.
+I stopped the server:

 ![Stop IIS](images/installation/13-stop-iis.png)

-I then started the server again.
+and then started it again:

 ![Start IIS](images/installation/14-start-iis.png)

-With IIS running again, I was able to browse to the osTicket installer locally.
+After the restart, I was able to open the osTicket installer locally.

 ---

-## 11. Verify and Enable PHP Extensions
+## Checking the osTicket Prerequisites

-I opened the osTicket installer through the browser and reviewed its prerequisite check.
+One thing I liked about this part of the installation was that osTicket performs its own prerequisite check.

-The required PHP and MySQL components were detected, but several recommended PHP extensions needed to be enabled.
+When I first opened the installer, it showed which PHP components were available and which recommended extensions were still missing.

-Using **PHP Manager** in IIS, I enabled the extensions required by the lab:
+I returned to PHP Manager and enabled the extensions used by the lab:

 - `php_imap.dll`
 - `php_intl.dll`
 - `php_opcache.dll`

-I refreshed the osTicket installer after making the changes.
+I then refreshed the osTicket installer.

 ![PHP extensions verification](images/installation/15-php-extensions-verification.png)

-The required components were detected successfully and the installer allowed me to continue.
+The required PHP and MySQL components were detected successfully.

-`php_opcache.dll` was enabled through PHP Manager, although the osTicket prerequisite page continued to display Zend OPcache as unavailable.
-Because this was listed as a recommended rather than required component, it did not prevent the installation from continuing.
+One thing I noticed was that `php_opcache.dll` showed as enabled in PHP Manager, while osTicket still displayed Zend OPcache as unavailable.
+Because it was listed as a recommended component rather than a required one, it did not prevent the installation from continuing.

+That was a useful reminder that the application’s own prerequisite check is more important than assuming a setting worked just because it was enabled in another tool.

 ---

-## 12. Prepare the osTicket Configuration File
+## Preparing the osTicket Configuration File

-Before continuing with the web installer, I prepared the osTicket configuration file.
+Before continuing, I prepared the configuration file that osTicket uses to store its installation settings.

 Inside: